 Hotel 1898: Located right on Las Ramblas, this hotel is from the 19th century and has an outdoor and indoor pool, as well as spa facilities.
 Their classic room can be yours for €140 a night.
 Check out if they have room for you here.

 Duquesa de Cardona: Location, Location, Location.
 And grand design in a historic building.
-This hotel is located just of the Barcelona Marina, has a stellar rooftop view and 2 pools.
+This hotel is located just from the Barcelona Marina, has a stellar rooftop view and 2 pools.
 For less than €200 a night, you can enjoy this luxury.
 Check availability here.

 How to get around Barcelona?